 is the command to indicate the end of the preceding ACTION.

-is the command to call up other ACTION to be run.
+is the command to call up an ACTION to run.
 It can also signify how many times an ACTION is to be run.

-would run the ACTION called ACT1 4 times.
+INVOKE(ACTION1,4) - would run the ACTION called ACTION1 4 times.
 The script would then go to the line below.

 INVOKE(ACTION1,TRIALS) - would run ACTION called ACTION1 4 times if there was a directive TRIALS defined earlier (e.g., DEFINE TRIALS 4)

 allows the script to call up other actions if the detector is triggered.
 A DETECTOR command must be followed by a WAIT period.
-If the detector is not triggered then the ACTION continues after the following WAIT statement has been completed.
-After the triggered ACTION has been run the script returns to after the WAIT following the DETECTOR commands.
+If the detector is not triggered, then the ACTION continues after this WAIT statement has been completed.
+After the triggered ACTION has been run, the script returns to after the WAIT following the DETECTOR commands.
 See the Detector demo script page for a full example.

 allows one to choose between 2 options with defined probabilities.